Unity MCP Integration Framework

 3. Unity's McpServer receives the request and finds the appropriate handler

-4. The handler executes the command on Unity's main thread
+4. The handler processes the request in Unity's main thread

-5. The result is sent back to the TypeScript server via the TCP connection
+5. The result is returned to the TypeScript server via the TCP connection

 6. The TypeScript server formats the result and returns it to Claude